 - You (or your spouse) are a government employee or retiree who has not paid into Social Security but has paid Medicare payroll taxes while working.

-2. Make sure you are signed up for Medicare Part A and Part B.
+2. When you’re ready to enroll, sign up for Medicare Part A and Part B first.

-3. Once you know that you are signed up for Medicare Part A and Part B, you should consider additional health plan options to meet your needs.
+3. Once you know that you are signed up for Medicare Part A and Part B, you may want to consider additional health plan options to meet your needs.

-These options could include Medicare Advantage plans, Medicare Supplements, and/or Part D Prescription Drug plans.
-You have many options available to you, and they vary in benefit design, cost and flexibility.
 Not sure where to begin?
-Our advisors are experts in these plans and can walk you through, step by step, all the things you should consider and even provide a personal plan recommendation for you, based on your needs and wants.
+Our advisors are experts in these plans and can walk you through, step by step, all the things you should consider and even provide a personal plan recommendation for you based on your needs.